FAQ's About Stoneridge POA Liens

 How many property liens have been filed by the Association?

 Fortunately the number is very few.
-The Board of Directors makes many attempts to recover past dues in order to protect the financial stability of the Association.
-The placement of a lien is a last resort to encourage compliance with the legal obligations that each property owners assumes with the purchase of their home.
-The liens are in the public record at the District Clerks Office
+The management company and the Board of Directors make many attempts to recover outstanding amounts in order to protect the financial stability of the Association.
+The placement of a lien is a last resort to encourage compliance with the legal obligations that each property owner assumes with the purchase of their home.
+The liens are in the public record at the Travis County District Clerks Office

 The information provided above is for convenience and is not intended to be binding on the Association, Board, Officers, advisors, or Management company.
 All homeowners should consult the Governance documents and seek expert advice.